hehaijin/ng-keytrap/README.md

-the hotkeys directive takes an Array(or an Array of Array) of inputs. each Array has 3 elements. first the key. can be a single key like 'a', or combo keys like 'alt.a', 'shift.a', 'control.a', 'meta.a'. second is description. third is the function name in the component. a forth optional element.
+the hotkeys directive takes an Array(or an Array of Array) of inputs. each Array has 3 elements.

+First the key. can be a single key like 'a', or combo keys like 'alt.a', 'shift.a', 'control.a', 'meta.a'.

+Second is description.

+Third is the function name in the component. a forth optional element.